Moro people: Etymology

 Three Moro men from the Sulu Archipelago in the 1900s.

-The word Moro (a cognate of the English "Moors") originates as an exonym which, prior to the Spaniards' arrival in the Philippine archipelago, came to be used by the Spanish in reference to Muslims in general.
-The term is derived from "Mauru", a Latin word that originates from Amur a Berber word referred to the inhabitants of the ancient Mauretania in northwest Africa, which today comprises the modern Muslim states of Morocco and the northwest of Algeria.
+The word Moro (a cognate of the English Moors) originates as an exonym which, before the Spaniards arrived in the Philippine archipelago, came to be used by the Spanish in reference to Muslims in general, relating to the large North African population of al-Andalus.
+The term is derived from Mauru, a Latin word that originates from Amur, a Berber word referring to the inhabitants of the ancient Mauretania in northwest Africa, which today comprises the modern Muslim states of Morocco and the northwest of Algeria.
 With the rise of Mauritania as part of the Muslim Umayyad Caliphate, Muslim armies conquered and ruled much of the Iberian Peninsula from 711 to 1492, for about a total of 781 years in which Christians became involved in conflicts to reclaim Iberia.
 The term came to be extended to Muslims in general.
-The term was similarly applied by the Spanish to the Muslim communities they found in parts of the Philippine archipelago when they arrived.
+The Spanish similarly applied the term to the Muslim communities they encountered in parts of the Philippine archipelago upon their arrival.

 In their struggle for self-determination, the term was later adopted in the names for separatist organizations such as the Moro National Liberation Front (MNLF), Rashid Lucman's Bangsa Moro Liberation Organisation (BMLO) as well the Moro Islamic Liberation Front (MILF).

-The recently coined term "Bangsamoro" is derived from the Malay word "bangsa", (originally meaning "nation" but altered to denote "race" in colonial times) with the "Moro" as "people" and may also be used to describe both the Muslim-majority ethnolinguistic groups and their homeland.
-The Framework Agreement on the Bangsamoro recognizes "Bangsamoro" as an identity and called for the creation of a new autonomous political entity called Bangsamoro.
+The recently coined term Bangsamoro is derived from the Malay word bangsa, (originally meaning but altered to denote 'race' in colonial times) with the Moro as and may also be used to describe both the Muslim-majority ethnolinguistic groups and their homeland.
+The Framework Agreement on the Bangsamoro recognizes Bangsamoro as an identity and called for the creation of a new autonomous political entity called Bangsamoro.

-Though the term may carry some derogatory connotations for some, the term "Moro" has evolved to become seen as a unitary force especially by the Philippine government, despite opposition from some of the modern Muslim communities in the Philippines who object to the term's origins in the Spanish colonial era.
+Though the term may carry some derogatory connotations for some, the term Moro has evolved to become seen as a unitary force, especially by the Philippine government, despite opposition from some of the modern Muslim communities in the Philippines who object to the term's origins in the Spanish colonial era.
 Marvic Leonen, who was the Chief Peace Negotiator for Philippine government with the Moro Islamic Liberation Front, has said:

 There is Bangsamoro, the place; there is Bangsamoro, the identity.